aws-samples/the-aws-step-functions-workshop/content/module-10/module-10/index.en.md

 ---
-title: 'Module 8 - Universal AWS SDK service integrations'
+title: 'Module 10 - Use Step Functions and AWS Batch with error handling'
 weight: 100
 ---